-There’s nothing like holding a mug of hot chocolate in hands still thawing after a winter surf or bracing walk.
-For over 20 years, the Extreme Hot Chocolate has been an integral part of the Watergate Bay winter experience.
+There’s nothing like holding a mug of hot chocolate in your hands warming up from being in the sea.
+For over 20 years, the Extreme Hot Chocolate has been an integral part of the Watergate Bay experience.
 We take a closer look and share the recipe for a new heart-warmer.

 Book at table in The Beach Hut.